dimitri-yatsenko/datajoint-tutorial/manuscript/union.md

 ![](images/union-example3.png)

-W> Note that `+` may introduce NULLs.
-When the two arguments have different primary keys, NULLs may appear in the primary key of the result.
+Note that `+` may introduce NULLs.
+When the two arguments have different primary keys, NULLs may appear in the primary key of the result:

 ![](images/union-example4.png)

+W> NULLs may lead to unintuitive results in ensuing operations.